NumSeaHy/Ecosons/README.md

 The Ecosons Julia package aims to modernize and optimize sonar data processing originally developed in Octave by leveraging Julia's high-performance capabilities.
 It improves data handling, visualization, and computation time, making it suitable for real-time or large-scale oceanographic applications.

-## To do

-- Heavy testing with the .dg files.
-- Heavy testing with Lowrance echo sounders (supported in the original Octave code).

 ## Example: Load, Process, and Export Echogram Data

 You can find this test example in /test/Echogram.jl: